HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Tracing AGN activity

 \section{Tracing AGN activity}

 Here we investigate the incidence and strength of BH activity on newly quiescent galaxies, in the framework of SMBH-galaxy coevolution.
-In particular we can assess the level of mechanical feedback on our galaxies by studying the rest-frame 1.4 GHz luminosity averaged over the entire sample; and the incidence of radiatively efficient accretion by constraining the fraction of X-ray detected galaxies and their rest-frame hard X-ray luminosity respectively.
+In particular we assessed the level of mechanical feedback on our galaxies by studying the rest frame 1.4 GHz luminosity averaged over the entire sample; and the incidence of radiatively efficient accretion by constraining the fraction of X-ray detected galaxies and their rest frame hard X-ray luminosity respectively.